-Byron Medical manufactures the Dispos-a-JectTM System (Fig. V), a current device on the market that is very similar to what the client has requested.
+Byron Medical manufactures the Dispos-a-JectTM System (Fig. V), a device currently on the market that is very similar to what the client has requested.
 This device is expensive at \$375 for the system and fits both a 1cc syringe and 10cc syringe.
-The syringes used for this device are BD Luer Lock syringes.
-The material used is surgical grade stainless steel and weighing 2-3oz.
+The syringes used for this device are Becton-Dickinson Luer Lock syringes.
+The material used is surgical grade stainless steel and the complete unit weighs 2-3oz.
 The device expels about 0.9cc's with a full pull on the 10cc syringe, requiring 11 full pulls to empty the syringe.
-This is similar for the

-1cc syringe, expelling about 0.1cc per full pull.
-The company sold 59 systems during the year of 2004 and has sold 42 this year up until September 16, 2005.
-The device is not limited to only fat injections, but is also used for the application of hair glue [3].
-The client has requested a device that is both inexpensive and more compact.
+This is similar for the 1cc syringe, expelling about 0.1cc per full pull.
+The company sold 59 systems during the year of 2004 and has sold 42 last year up until September 16, 2005.
+The device is not limited to fat injections, but is also used for the application of hair glue [3].
+The client has requested a device that is less expensive and more compact.